userfront/guide/all/guide/toolkit/reset.md

 ## Redirection

 When a user submits the Password Reset Form, they are redirected to the URL of your choice.
-The default is `/reset`, but you can change it in your project's settings:
+The default is `/reset`, but you can change it in your account's settings:

 ![Password Reset URL](https://res.cloudinary.com/component/image/upload/v1583361091/guide/reset_url.png)